storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 New emissions will flow to two places:

 1. Block Rewards
-2. UBI (currently set to 0, explained later)
+2. Community Pool (currently set to 5%, explained later)

 ## Token burn